cdisc-org/analysis-results-standard/project/docs/Analysis.md

 description: 'An analysis that is designed to meet a requirement of the reporting event.
 Each analysis is defined as a set of specifications, including:

-  - The analysis variable that is the subject of the analysis.
+  * The analysis variable that is the subject of the analysis.

-  - The analysis method (set of statistical operations) that is performed for the analysis variable.
+  * The analysis method (set of statistical operations) that is performed for the analysis variable.

-  - The analysis set (subject population) for which the analysis is performed.
+  * The analysis set (subject population) for which the analysis is performed.

-  - The subset of data records on which the analysis is performed (optional).
+  * The subset of data records on which the analysis is performed (optional).

-  - One or more factors by which either subjects or data records are grouped for analysis (optional).
+  * One or more factors by which either subjects or data records are grouped for analysis (optional).

   '
 from_schema: https://www.cdisc.org/ars/1-0
 rank: 1000
 is_a: NamedObject
+slot_usage:
+  programmingCode:
+    name: programmingCode
+    description: Programming statements and/or a reference to the program used to perform the specific analysis.
+    domain_of:
+    - Analysis
+    - Output
 attributes:
   id:
     name: id